sigrennesmetropole/geor_MapstoreExtension/README.md

 ## II.3 - Plugin deployment and installation

 Deployment and installation of custom plugins are managed in each plugin repository: geor_pluginName_Mapstore.
 Details of these procedures are given in the readme of these repositories.

-**II.3.1 - CI/CD**

-The project CI/CD uses the geor_MapstoreExtension CI/CD file which generates the steps of the continuous integration process.
-It is important to provide it with the correct project link in order to reach an instance of geor_MapstoreExtension with the correct branch (in our case RM/{CHANGE_NAME}_v.NumVersion) in order to retrieve the correct submodule from the geor_MapstoreExtension directory.
-The submodule in js/extension corresponds to the corresponding plugin's version.

-The steps of the process are automatic and described in the CI files.
-This process can be described as follows: the plugin calls geor_MapstoreExtension, which generates a build of the plugin and deploys it in a remote repository.
-This repository has to be set up in the .gitlab-ci.yml of geor_MapstoreExtension ("publish" section).
-These steps can be modified according to the architecture of your system.

-**II.3.2 - Manual Deployment**

-To manually starts the build of the plugin, you need to run the following command from the root directory of the project:

-`npm run ext:build`

-A .zip file is created with the name of the extension in the 'dist' folder.

-## III - Installing and configuring the plugin

-**III.1 - Installing the plugin**

-This plugin is a MapstoreExtension.
-To install it, simply go to the mapstore map context management interface and click on the "Add an extension to Mapstore" button in the plugin configuration interface to add the plugin using its .zip file.

-_ If the plugin works with a back-end: link to the back-end repository and its installation procedure _

-**III.2 - Configuring the plugin**

-_ Describe here how to configure the plugin in the mapstore map context management interface _

-_ If the plugin works with a back-end: link to the back-end repository and its configuration procedure _